 To conserve the population and to permit recovery, a suite of measures will be required which may include species protection, spatial management, bycatch mitigation, and harvest and trade management measures (including international trade measures).
 Effective enforcement of measures will require ongoing training and capacity-building (including in the area of species identification).
 Catch monitoring, including in artisanal fisheries, is needed to help understand population trends and inform management.

 Despite the lack of species-specific data, there are a number of relevant historical accounts and contemporary datasets for landings and catch rates, and although landings data are not a direct measure of abundance, these can be used to infer population reduction where landings have decreased while fishing effort has remained stable or increased.
-In nearly all cases presented below, there is no reason to suspect that overall effort has decreased (although directed fishing effort may have shifted in response to resource collapse/depletion e.g., the Aru Islands gillnet fishery).
+In nearly all cases presented below, there is no reason to suspect that overall effort has decreased (although directed fishing effort may have shifted in response to resource collapse/depletion, e.g., the Aru Islands gillnet fishery).
 In fact, as the human coastal population continues to grow and as fishing technology and market access improves, fishing effort and power is continuing to increase globally, with some of the highest increases in the Asian region (Anticamara et al. 2011, Watson et al. 2013).
 To infer population reduction for Indo-West Pacific giant guitarfishes, four relevant historical accounts are presented below, followed by five more contemporary datasets on landings and catch rates (i.e., datasets including some period of the 2000s) (see the Supplementary Information for details).
 For the five contemporary datasets, there is no information to suggest that overall effort would have decreased such that declining catches represent changes in the fishery.
 Rather, they likely indicate reductions in abundance.
-All of the historical accounts, and one of the five contemporary datasets are outside the known range of the Sharpnose Guitarfish, but are informative for understanding population reduction in giant guitarfishes more broadly.
+All the historical accounts, and one of the five contemporary datasets are outside the known range of the Sharpnose Guitarfish, but are informative for understanding population reduction in giant guitarfishes more broadly.
 The information presented here is also summarized in Kyne et al. (2020).

 Five contemporary datasets are available for landings data or catch rates at varying levels of taxonomic resolution (e.g. 'guitarfishes' etc.) from Iran, Pakistan, western and eastern India, and Indonesia.
 These datasets likely include various species of giant guitarfishes and in each case probable species are listed.
 One dataset (Raje and Zacharia 2009) does not include giant guitarfishes but rather presents landings data for myliobatoid rays (stingrays, eagle rays, butterfly rays, and devil rays).
 However, this can be used to infer declines in giant guitarfishes given overlapping distributions, habitat, and susceptibility to capture in the same fishing gear.
 Data used to calculate proportional declines, annual proportional change, and population reduction over three generation lengths are provided in the Supplementary Information.